sentinel-hub/custom-scripts/planet/analysis_ready_planetscope/forest_vitality_change_index_gain/index.md

 ## General description

 The FVCI-Gain script visualizes positive changes in forest vitality between two time periods.
 This specialized visualization focuses exclusively on areas showing improvement in forest health, making it easier to identify regeneration, growth, or recovery patterns.
-The script combines Analysis Ready PlanetScope imagery with Canopy Cover data from the Forest Carbon Monitoring dataset to ensure analysis is focused on forest areas only.
+The script combines Analysis Ready PlanetScope imagery with the Canopy Cover layer from the Forest Carbon Monitoring dataset to ensure analysis is focused on forest areas only.

 ## Details of the script